 Ser Isaac's Armor

-In a first for BioWare, Dragon Age II contains DLC tied to a non-BioWare game.
-Parent company EA's Dead Space 2 shipped with an unlock code for a special armor resembling Isaac Clarke's mining suit under the basis of it once belonging to a famed knight called Ser Isaac of the Clarke.
-The four piece armor suit requires high dexterity & cunning to wear and features two rune slots.
+Parent company EA's Dead Space 2 shipped with an unlock code for a special armor resembling Isaac Clarke's mining suit under the pretense of it once belonging to a famed knight called Ser Isaac of the Clarke.
+The four-piece armor suit requires high dexterity & cunning to wear and features two rune slots.

 Free Promotional DLC